-- The award follows a three-year subject cycle (Sciences, Humanities and Art, Biomedical Sciences).
-For the year 2013, proposals for Humanities will be accepted.
+3. The award follows a three-year subject cycle (Sciences, Humanities and Art, Biomedical Sciences).
+In 2021, proposals for Sciences will be accepted.

-- The Award is decided by a Committee of distinguished academic teachers.
+4. The Award is decided by a Committee of distinguished academic teachers and scientists.
 The Committee encompasses a wide range of sciences.
 All interested parties can be informed of the identity of the Committee members.

 Recipients of the Award: